azmiozgen/advanced_physics_lab/Nielsen_ann_summary_ch1_v1.0.md

 ![step_function](https://lh3.googleusercontent.com/-lIMAxDaKs5U/VYlCQHeg_1I/AAAAAAAAAUM/gQwIY5OWpAo/s0/step_function.png "step_function")

-If $ \sigma $ had in fact been a step function, then the sigmoid neuron would be a perceptron, since the output would be 1 or 0 depending on whether $ w ⋅ x + b $ was positive or negative.
-Actually, when $ w ⋅ x + b = 0 $ the perceptron outputs 0, while the step function outputs 1.
+If $ \sigma $ had in fact been a step function, then the sigmoid neuron would be a perceptron, since the output would be 1 or 0 depending on whether $ w \cdot x + b $ was positive or negative.
+Actually, when $ w \cdot x + b = 0 $ the perceptron outputs 0, while the step function outputs 1.
 So, strictly speaking, we would need to **modify the step function** at that one point.

 By using the actual $ \sigma $ function we get, a smoothed out perceptron.
 The smoothness of $ \sigma $ means that small changes $ \Delta w_j $ in the weights and $ \Delta b $ in the bias will produce a small change $ \Delta output $ in the output from the neuron.
 In fact, calculus tells us that $ \Delta output $ is well approximated by